microsoft/verona/docs/pyrona.md

 We have made progress on this in our prototyping ideas on CPython, but nothing is ready to try yet.

 ## FAQ

-### What is Pyrona?

-It is our approach to bringing region based ownership to Python.

 ### Why Python?